 operates as a for-hire carrier in interstate commerce or a broker.

-Do you need to get authority to operate?
+Do you need to get an authority to operate?

 It is important to choose only the types of authority that your business needs.
-This is essential not just to be able to run business legally, but to get the right type and level of insurance.
+This is essential not just to be able to run a business legally but to get the right type and level of insurance.

 It is not mandatory to have operating authority if you are:

 - a private carrier, meaning you only haul your own cargo;

 - a for-hire carrier that only transports cargo that is not regulated federally;

 - a carrier operating only within a federally designated commercial zone that is not subject to interstate authority rules.